 How to Use Rent-to-Income Ratio to Choose Incredible Tenants

-The number one reason for eviction is when a tenant stops making their monthly payments.
-While there are a lot of factors that go into determining if an applicant can pay the rent each month, the most common metric that landlords use is to calculate rent-to-income ratio.
+The number one reason for eviction is when tenants stop paying rent.
+Landlords need to do everything in their power to ensure this doesn’t happen as tenant evictions can cost up to $10,000.
+While there are several factors that determine if an applicant can afford the monthly rent, the most common metric is to calculate the rent-to-income ratio.

 How to Calculate Rent-to-Income Ratio